Why American Doctors Are Questioning Some Vaccines

 The American media tends to frame the vaccine debate as a black and white issue: rational scientists on the “pro-vaccine” side and irrational parents on the “anti-vaccine” side.

 Yet tens of thousands of American doctors are now questioning the necessity, efficacy, and safety of the current childhood vaccination schedule.
 These are not “anti-vax” physicians.
-These are science-forward practitioners who are questioning some vaccines.
-And now that we are fast-tracking a vaccine against COVID-19, even more doctors are voicing their vaccine safety concerns.
+They are science-forward practitioners who are questioning some vaccines.
+And now that we’re fast-tracking a vaccine against COVID-19, even more doctors are voicing vaccine safety concerns.

 Many of the doctors questioning some vaccines are choosing to follow a less aggressive vaccine schedule with their own children.